800B Fifth Avenue, Suite 1

 When an L-PRF™ sample is compressed on the tray of the Xpression™ Box, a serum accumulates at the bottom of the tray.
 This serum has a high number of growth factors and can be used as a hydrating substance for bone grafting material.
 Mixing the serum with bone grafting material causes the material to be more bioactive and makes the material easier to manipulate for our oral surgeon.

 PRF can be incorporated with bone graft material by mixing leukocyte platelet rich fibrin with bone grafting material.
 Bone grafting material can also be placed within a layer of PRF.
 The bone grafting material will be enclosed within a shell of L-PRF™ and then used during a jawbone graft.
 Finally, the bone grafting material can also be mixed with PRF prior to the sample coagulating.
 In cases like this, following coagulation, it will create a thick sample of PRF that may be molded more easily.
-Dr. Mark Stein can help decide which method of jawbone grafting with PRF is best for your individual case.
+Our NYC oral surgeons can help decide which method of jawbone grafting with PRF is best for your individual case.

 PRF contains a high number of growth factors that have been shown to promote rapid healing.
 The healing response of PRF is especially important during the first week after your jawbone grafting procedure.
 L-PRF™ stimulates bone growth and helps the bone graft to more successfully promote bone regeneration in areas of low volume.
 L-PRF™ has also been shown to expedite the initial healing process of the bone graft, ensuring the most successful bone graft treatment.